jenstornell/kirby-fragment-field/README.md

 - Type needs to be `fragment`.
 - The `uri` is the location of your snippet file.

 If the `uri` is `my-fragment`, the by default it will look for `site/snippets/my-fragment.php`.
-You can change the path as described in previous steps.
+You can change this path as described in previous steps.

 ## Requirements